withastro/docs/src/pages/en/tutorial/4-markdown/index.md

     || The title of the page appears twice. ||

-2. What are the two different ways being used to get that content displayed?
+2. What are the two different ways that duplicate content is being rendered to the page?

     - || The title is written inside the Markdown content being injected into the layout `<slot />` ||